ai4life-opencalls/oc-1-project-11/README.md

 ## Step #1: Denoising with N2V
 If the images are noisy, denoising can help achieve better segmentation performance.
 Most deep learning segmentation models are trained with clean images, so noise in the data severely affects the resulting accuracy.

-You will likely need to re-train the denoising model for different experiments because differences in noise distribution will affect the performance.
+You will likely need to re-train the denoising model for different experiments because differences in noise distribution will affect the performance, but worry not N2V is quite fast to train!

-N2V offers a [Python package](https://github.com/juglab/n2v) and a [Napari plugin](https://github.com/juglab/napari-n2v), or if you do not have a GPU available, you can try using a Google Colab N2V notebook from [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic).
+N2V offers a [Python package](https://github.com/juglab/n2v) and a [napari plugin](https://github.com/juglab/napari-n2v), or if you do not have a GPU available, you can try using a Google Colab N2V notebook from [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic).

 ### Usage:
 1. Download the example jupyter notebook here: [N2V_denoising.ipynb](resources/N2V_denoising.ipynb)